jbcodeforce/ML-studies/docs/ml/generative-ai.md

 A LLM is part of the evolation of NLP as it is a trained deep learning model that understand and generates text in a human like fashion.
 Deep learning allows a neural network to learn hierarchies of information in a way that is like the function of the human brain.
 From 2017, many NLP models are based on transformers.
 Which is a neural-network that takes into account an entire sentence or paragraph at once, instead of one word at a time.
 It better understands the context of a word.

-To process a text input with a transformer model, we first need to **tokenize** it into a sequence of words.
+To process a text input with a transformer model, we first need to **tokenize** it into a sequence of words or part of words.
 These tokens are then **encoded** as numbers and converted into **embeddings**, which are vector-space representations of the tokens that preserve their meaning.
 Next, the encoder in the transformer, transforms the embeddings of all the tokens into a **context vector**.
 Using this vector, the transformer decoder generates output based on clues.
 The decoder can produce the subsequent word.
 We can reuse the same decoder, but this time the clue will be the previously produced next-word.
 This process can be repeated to create an entire paragraph.
 This process is called **autoregressive generation**.

+When processing text, the AI looks at a few tokens around each word to help understand the context.
+This surrounding group of tokens is called the **context window**.
+It is the sliding group of tokens around a word that provides contextual information to help the AI understand and generate natural language.

+???- info "Context Window"
+    If the current word is "apple", the AI might look at a context window of the 5 tokens before and after it.
+So the context window could be: "I ate a sweet red [apple] this morning for breakfast".
+The tokens in the context window give the AI useful information about the current word.
+In this case, they indicate [apple] is probably a noun referring to the fruit.

 Transformers do not need to code the grammar rules, they acquire them implicitly from big corpus.